 - The EPA asked Monsanto to warn consumers about using protective gear in 1986.

 - While farmers and other agricultural workers are at an increased risk, those who apply the chemicals to their personal property may be at risk, as well.

-The plaintiffs in these cases walked away with large awards for both compensatory damages and punitive damages.
-While this does not have a direct effect on other plaintiffs in the MDL, it could trigger settlement negotiations.
+The plaintiffs in these cases walked away with large awards for compensatory and punitive damages.
+While this does not directly affect other plaintiffs in the MDL, it could trigger settlement negotiations.

 Contact the Personal Injury Lawyers of Zanes Law to Learn More About Roundup Weed Killer Cancer Lawsuits

 Thousands of Roundup cancer lawsuits have been filed because of the link between exposure to glyphosate chemicals and their terrible impacts on human health.
 When negligent companies produce dangerous products, consumers who have, been impacted have a legal right to pursue compensation for the harm that has been caused.

 Contact the Roundup weed killer cancer lawsuit lawyers of Zanes Law for a no-cost, confidential consultation and find out how we can help you.